“A gorgeous old country pub with 8 modern rooms and fantastic prices”

 - Satellite tv

-Dinner at The Talbot was refreshingly unpretentious and very well priced.
-Clusters of tables are spread between the 4 small, low-ceilinged rooms of the ancient inn, with a couple of open fires to warm things in winter, and spindly alfresco tables in the cobbled courtyard for summer.
+Dinner at The Talbot was relaxed and well priced.
+Clusters of tables are spread between four small, low-ceilinged rooms, with a couple of open fires to warm things in winter.
+There are spindly alfresco tables in the cobbled courtyard for summer.

-Breakfast is a cut above the norm, not least for its orange juicer.
-Tuck into local breads with seasonal jams, poached apricots, then thyme-roasted mushrooms or hash browns with a duck egg.
+At Breakfast, tuck into local breads with seasonal jams, then perhaps thyme-roasted mushrooms, eggs Benedict or fresh pastries.
 Hot chocolate with whipped cream on the side?
 Oh, go on then.